Vedant-Jagtap/IoT-Based-Greenhouse/Readme.md

 The **IoT-Based Greenhouse Monitoring & Control System** is a smart agriculture solution designed to monitor and automate key environmental and soil parameters inside a greenhouse.
 The project leverages **IoT technology and ESP32** to collect real-time sensor data and control actuators automatically, improving crop health, resource efficiency, and reducing manual labor.

-This project was developed as part of a **Community Engagement Project** at **Sanjivani University**, School of Engineering & Technology, Department of Artificial Intelligence & Data Science .

 ---